 Vinyl or CD: What Sounds Better?

 The war between analog and digital sound will continue among audiophiles.
 While purists and retro aficionados will insist vinyl sounds purer and better, their progressive counterparts believe in the accuracy of technology.
-NPR tries to settle this eternal debate with the help of two audio experts through Why Vinyl Sounds Better Than CD, Or Not, a discussion on the science of audio, and how perceptions can shape the sound experience.
+NPR tries to settle this eternal debate with the help of two audio experts through Why Vinyl Sounds Better Than CD, Or Not, a discussion on the science of audio, and how perceptions can shape the experience of sound.

 Digital vs. Analog Format